postgres-ai/postgres-checkup/README.md

     `collect` - collect data;
     `process` - generate MD (and, optionally, HTML, PDF) reports with conclusions and recommendations;
     `upload` - upload generated reports to Postgres.ai platform;
     `run` - collect and process data at once.
-This is a default mode, it is used when no other mode is specified.
+This is the default mode, it is used when no other mode is specified.
 Note, that upload is not included.

 ## Docker 🐳